 Anthony “Pomp” Pompliano – Co-founder & Partner at Morgan Creek Digital.
 Anthony was a sergeant in the US Army from 2006 to 2012, was deployed in support of Operation Iraqi Freedom (2008-2009).
 He is The Distinguished Leader Graduate of the Warrior Leader Course and a Commandant’s List Graduate of Infantry Leadership School.

 James Glasscock – Co-Founder & CEO at Good Human Inc., and Co-Founder of DNA.fund, a firm focused on investing in and launching blockchain ecosystems for enterprises and entrepreneurs.
 Prior to starting a brilliant career with large corporations including Warner Bros.
 Entertainment, James was an Electrical Division Manager USS Sides in the US Navy during Operation Desert Storm and was awarded Sailor of the Year, Naval Achievement Medal.

 Robert Viglione – CEO and Co-Founder of Horizen Labs, a blockchain development company that makes blockchain technology accessible for businesses.
 In 2003 – 2007 he served as an Air Force officer leading teams of data analysts and software project teams.
 We wanted to thank these great men for their service and for their work developing the cryptocurrency industry, as well as all other men and women who served to defend our country and its people.

 ZenLedger simplifies the tax reporting process for digital currencies by importing transactions and automatically making these time-consuming calculations.
-You can even auto-fill popular IRS forms and determine if it’s tax advantageous to sell existing digital currencies to realize the tax loss and minimize tax exposure — known as tax loss harvesting.
+You can even auto-fill popular IRS forms and determine if it’s tax-advantageous to sell existing digital currencies to realize the tax loss and minimize tax exposure — known as tax-loss harvesting.